Table Of Contents

 According to Gartner, Google Cloud adoption has increased because:

-- In addition, if you are looking to leverage robust cloud data analytics, Google Cloud’s Internet Search background makes it an ideal choice.
+• In addition, if you want to leverage robust cloud data analytics, Google Cloud’s Internet Search background makes it an ideal choice.

 But, not so fast.
 If you choose to use Google Cloud services, be aware of the following.